ceterumnet/AlpacaHub/README.md

   NINA instance
 - In order to do this, I think the ASCOM Alpaca standard makes sense

+## Cool Ideas
+- Embed a lua interpreter
+- Create a sophisticated web app to run everything
+- Use PCL (PixInsight Class Library) to support image stuff in the web pages
+- Create an Alpaca proxy
+- Add web based view of logs
+- Write a web based planetarium :-) and leverage web asm / webgl
+  - Stellarium Web exists...
+-

 ## Design Thoughts

+### Other Alpaca devices
 - What is the pattern for another remote alpaca device?
   - I don't think I should handle this use case actually...
   - I think that this is a simple hub that can host one or more directly connected devices to the system it is running on

+## Decision Rationale

+### Why C++?

+### Why ASCOM Alpaca?

+###

 - Need to have device level locking / multi-threaded support

 # Build notes